icountbackwards/ColorsSRE/README.md

 `ColorsSRE.exe <path_to_obj_file> <path_to_png_file>`

-- The .obj file should be the second argument.
+- The .obj file must be in the second argument.

-- The .png file should be the third argument.
+- The .png file must be in the third argument.

+  Note: it is recommended to place the .obj and .png files in a the 'assets' folder and access it with `../assets/file_name.objorpng`

 - If the program fails to open the files, it will use the default assets instead.